Make a victim representation to the Mental Health Tribunal

 Your VLO will help you fill in the victim representation form.

 - that you think conditions should be placed on the patient, if discharged

 - what those conditions should be

-Don’t include anything else, eg your feelings, unless it’s relevant to the conditions you’re requesting.
+Don’t include anything else, for example your feelings, unless it’s relevant to the conditions you’re requesting.

-All members of the tribunal panel will get a copy of your letter.
+All members of the tribunal panel will get a copy of your representation form.

 Withholding your representation from the patient

 Patients can usually read all representations at their hearing.
-You can ask for your representation to be withheld from the patient, but this will only be allowed under exceptional circumstances, eg someone’s safety will be put at risk.
+You can ask for your representation to be withheld from the patient, but this will only be allowed under exceptional circumstances, for example if someone’s safety will be put at risk.

 Contact your VLO or the hospital manager who will ask the tribunal on your behalf.

 You usually won’t be allowed to attend and make your representation at the hearing.